5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

    git clone -b development https://github.com/5G-MAG/rt-mbs-examples.git
    ```

-1. Prepare the *Express* server for running:
+2. Prepare the *Express* server for running:
    ```bash
    cd ~/rt-mbs-examples/express-mock-media-server
    npm install
    ```

-1. Run the *Express* server:
+3. Run the *Express* server:
    ```bash
    cd ~/rt-mbs-examples/express-mock-media-server
    npm start
    ```

-The mock media server is now running on TCP port 3004 and ready to serve objects for the following tutorial examples.
+The media server is now running on TCP port 3004 and ready to serve objects for the following tutorial examples.

-#### Option 2: Running the Express server in Docker
+### Step 2b: Running the Express server in Docker

 1. Clone the rt-mbs-examples repository:
    ```bash
    cd ~
    git clone -b development https://github.com/5G-MAG/rt-mbs-examples.git
    ```
-1. Navigate to the Docker directory:
+2. Navigate to the Docker directory:
    ```bash
    cd ~/rt-mbs-examples/express-mock-media-server/docker
    ```
-1. Start the Express server:
+3. Start the Express server:
    ```bash
    docker compose up --build
    ```

-The mock media server is now running on TCP port 3004 and ready to serve objects for the following tutorial examples.
+The media server is now running on TCP port 3004 and ready to serve objects for the following tutorial examples.

 ---

-### Step 3: Run the MBSTF
+## Step 3: Run the MBSTF

-If the build and install instructions
-from [rt-mbs-transport-function](https://github.com/5G-MAG/rt-mbs-transport-function) have been followed, then the MBSTF
+If the build and install instructions from [rt-mbs-transport-function](https://github.com/5G-MAG/rt-mbs-transport-function) have been followed, then the MBSTF
 can be run using:

 ```bash